Seattle University Scholarships (2025–2026)

 Honors FAQ

 Is admission automatic?
-No — students must be invited to apply after submitting the Common App by Jan 15 and showing strong academics.
+No — students must be invited to apply after submitting the Common App (by Jan.
+15).
+Priority deadlines for Honors: Nov.
+25 and Jan.
+25; late applications may be considered if space is available.

 Does Honors add extra time?
 No. Honors courses substitute for the Core, so most students graduate on time.